An individual grasping a cigarette in their hand

 Furthermore, the circuits controlling our desire for alcohol or drugs, a desire usually held in check by our prefrontal cortex, are also disrupted.
 Since our prefrontal cortex supports rational, healthy decision-making, this makes it harder for us to resist using.
 Interestingly, the same brain changes occur in people with other addictions, such as a gambling or sex addiction.

-The problem with the California sober lifestyle is that it’s essentially trading one addiction for another.
+The problem with the California Sober lifestyle is that it’s essentially trading one addiction for another.
 Replacing hard substances with “less harmful” substances prevents our brain from regulating domaine and fully recovering.
 This is why abstaining is so important: it allows our brain to reset itself, which gives us a greater chance at making a full recovery.

 Symptoms of Substance Misuse